 - Did the Company have a treaty with the native people here?

-- Were there marriages between the native Californians, the Alaskans, and the Russians?
+- Were there marriages between the native Californians, the Alaska Natives, and the Russians?

 - What were the children of these marriages called?